Self-Complexity

 Perhaps, the benefit from self-complexity is from having a large pool of aspects to draw from as needed.
 When we consciously accept that we are complex, with multiple aspects and roles, we can gain clarity of self from many angles.
 The conscious recognition is the beginning of integration.
 We can accept our complexity and not be baffled by it.

-Daniel Seigel wrote, “integration leads to optimal regulation” (2020, location 6127).
 He suggests that failures to integrate differentiated parts creates emotional dysregulation.
-He wrote that “emotion ‘dysregulation’ can be seen as impairments in this capacity to allow flexible and organized responses that are adaptive to the internal and external environment,” continuing he expounds on this, “when integration is impaired, coordination and balance cannot be achieved, and the system moves toward chaos, rigidity, or both” (location 6135).
+He wrote that, “Emotion ‘dysregulation’ can be seen as impairments in this capacity to allow flexible and organized responses that are adaptive to the internal and external environment,” continuing he expounds on this, “When integration is impaired, coordination and balance cannot be achieved, and the system moves toward chaos, rigidity, or both.”

 Integration is the core mechanism in well-being and optimal living.
 Our wellness increases as we move towards complexity.
-In Siegel’s words, “the most adaptive flow of a system arises when it moves toward maximizing complexity” (location 7598).
+In Siegel’s words, “The most adaptive flow of a system arises when it moves toward maximizing complexity” (Siegel, 2020).

 While Siegel’s theories of integration speaks of integrating information from multiple sources—both internal and external, brain and body, self and others—he specifically includes multiple aspects of self in his concepts of integration.

-Siegel explains, “we all adapt to the many worlds in which we reside, with direct impacts on our sense of self” (location 7867).
+“We all adapt to the many worlds in which we reside, with direct impacts on our sense of self.”
 He calls these multiple aspects ‘self-states.’
-He wrote, “integration can also help us understand the notion of ‘selves’ within a given individual.
-For some adults, their developmental path has led to a coherent set of interactions with the world—interactions that have enabled the emergence of various self-states, which perform their functions with relatively minimal conflict among themselves” (location 841).
+Integration can also help us understand the notion of ‘selves’ within a given individual.
+For some adults, their developmental path has led to a coherent set of interactions with the world—interactions that have enabled the emergence of various self-states, which perform their functions with relatively minimal conflict among themselves” (Siegel, 2020).

 References: